Table of contents

 Uninstall may require a reboot.

-Uninstall an agent (AIX)
+Uninstall an agent on AIX

-Enter the command:
+Enter the following command:

 installp -u ds_agent

-Uninstall an agent (macOS)
+Uninstall an agent on macOS

-2. Enter sudo ./dsa_control -s 0.
+sudo ./dsa_control -s 0

 Self-protection is now disabled.

-"Uninstallation is complete” indicates successful uninstallation.
+A message "Uninstallation is complete” indicates successful uninstallation.

-Uninstall an agent (Red Hat OpenShift)
+Uninstall an agent on Red Hat OpenShift

-Enter the command:
+Enter the following command:

 helm uninstall ds-agent